14 Post-earnings announcement drift

 }

-Note that the calculations of abe and se above ensure that the signs of the each result is the same as the sign of the denominator.
+Note that the calculations of abe and se above ensure that the signs of each result is the same as the sign of the denominator.
 This will prove useful in the approach to addressing outliers that we discuss below.

 top_firms <-